Her Campus Logo Her Campus Logo

 Wisconsin '25

-Sarah is a Biology and Global Health major at the University of Wisconsin-Madison.
+Sarah is a Senior studying Biology and Global Health at the University of Wisconsin-Madison.
 She is originally from Chicago, Illinois and is passionate about women's health, the ocean, and baseball.
-She hopes to go into research after graduating.
+She hopes to go medicine and healthcare after graduating.